rchanou/mazurka/PSEUDOCODE.md

   - Same for `store.subscribe`: it has an "effect" (can even be considered "mutable") but is only called once at setup.
 - Related: Encapsulate HTML page?
   - Relates to concept of multiple possible JS "runtimes" to choose from, each with different guarantees.
-  - One runtime can prohibit any direct modifications to HTML with the exception of an initialization config?≠
+  - One runtime can prohibit any direct modifications to HTML with the exception of an initialization config?
 - Passing a bound function itself, rather than executing it, is a matter of calling it as a parameter of "bind"
 - Speaking of types...they really would come in handy here, especially with the inversion of methods into independent functions that act on objects.
   - Those functions are still tightly coupled to the data structures that they were pulled out from.